chrisdaaz/recasting-antiquity/content/bibliography.md

 Olson, Kelly.
 2009.
 "Cosmetics in Roman antiquity: substance, remedy, poison." *Classical World* 102, no. 3 (Spring 2009): 291--310.

-Ono, Ayako.
-2003. *Japonisme in Britain: Whistler, Menpes, Henry, Hornel and Nineteenth-century Japan*.
-London: Routledge Curzon.

-Ono, Ayako.
-2023. *Whistler and Artistic Exchange between Japan and the West: After Japonisme in Britain.* London: Routledge.

-Panzanelli, Roberta, ed.
-2008. *The Color of Life: Polychromy in Sculpture from Antiquity to the Present*.
-Los Angeles: J. Paul Getty Museum and Getty Research Institute.

-Papet, Édouard.
-2010. "'Father Polychrome': The Sculpture of Jean-Léon Gérôme," translated by Johnathan Sly.
-In *The Spectacular Art of Jean-Léon Gérôme (1824-1904)*, 291--329.
-Paris: Musée d'Orsay and Skira Flammarion.

-Papet, Édouard.
-2003.
-"Jean-Léon Gérôme: *Tanagra*, 1890."
-In *Tanagra: Myth et archéologie*, 48--53.
-Paris: Musée du Louvre and Réunion de musées nationaux.

-Papet, Édouard.
-2018.
-"La sculpture polychrome en France 1850-1910."
-In *En Couleurs: La Sculpture Polychrome en France 1850-1910*, edited by Édouard Papet, 17--32.
-Paris: Musée d'Orsay and Vanves: Éditions Hazan.

-Papet, Édouard.
-2003.
-"Variations sur la Danseuse *Titeux*."
-In *Tanagra: Myth et archéologie*, 54--64.
-Paris: Musée du Louvre and Réunion de Musées Nationaux.

 Pennell, Elizabeth Robins.
 1897.
 "The Master of the Lithograph---J. McNeill Whistler." *Scribner's Magazine* 21, no. 3 (Mar 1897): 277--89.

 Pennell, Elizabeth Robins, and Joseph Pennell.
 1915. *Lithography and Lithographers: Some Chapters in the History of Art*.
 New York: Macmillan.

 Pennell, Elizabeth Robins, and Joseph Pennell.
 1908. *The Life of James McNeill Whistler.* 2 vols.
 Philadelphia: Lippincott.

-Prettejohn, Elizabeth.
-2012. *The Modernity of Ancient Sculpture: Greek Sculpture and Modern Art from Winckelmann to Picasso*.
-London and New York: I.B.
-Tauris.

-Pyne, Kathleen A. 1988. *Immanence, Transcendence, and Impressionism in Late Nineteenth-century American Painting*, Ph.D. diss.
-University of Michigan, 1988.
-UMI Microfiche, Ann Arbor.

-Pyne, Kathleen A. 1996. *Art and the Higher Life: Painting and Evolutionary Thought in Late Nineteenth-Century America*.
-Austin: University of Texas Press, 1996.

-Pyne, Kathleen A. 1981. "*Classical Figures*, A Folding Screen by Thomas Dewing." *Bulletin of the Detroit Institute of Arts* 59, no. 1 (Spring 1981), 4--15.

 Rayet, Olivier.
 1875.
 "Les Figurines de Tanagra au Musée du Louvre." *Gazette des Beaux-Arts* 12, no. 2 (1875): 297--314, 551--58.